 |click||Henry Hammelman: Pioneer FDC Servicer, Dealer, and Exhibitor|

 |click||Henry Hammelman’s First Flight Cover Collection|

-Each of my blogs may also be entered by clicking on the appropriate blog title listed below.
-I have also provided some philatelic color for each blog.
+Each of my websites may also be entered by clicking on the appropriate website title listed below.
+I have also provided some philatelic color for each website.

 A current census lists 69 known Fremont FDCs.
 This FDC, which is the only Fremont cover addressed to Edward C. Worden, was serviced by Michael Eidsness, the USPOD official who presided over the First Day ceremony at Fremont.
 Worden serviced only Washington D.C.
 FDCs for the Hayes stamp.